"(the music) is endearing and thought-provoking... it's impressive"

 "Kopasetic are doing wonderful things for roots, blues and folk music in Canberra"

 2019 introduced Kopasetic's live act to Canberra where they exploded onto the scene.
-With a likeliness to the Cat Empire, the Wailers & Ray Lamontagne, their year of gigging has seen the band headline local festivals and make appearances at a series of sold-out shows at some of Canberra's prime venues.
-The band launched their debut EP in August to an audience that sold out on pre-sale tickets (130+) and they are due to leave for New Zealand on a 4-city tour in late December.
+Having just added two new members (keyboards & hand percussion), their year of gigging has seen the band headline local festivals and appear at a series of sold-out shows at some of Canberra's prime venues.
+The band launched their debut EP in August to an audience that sold out on pre-sale tickets (110+) and they are due to leave for New Zealand on a 4-city tour in late December.
 Their shows are frequented by people of all ages, cultural backgrounds and music preferences.
-Enthusiasts revel in Alec Randles' deft fingerstyle guitar ability, Henry Overton's bass solos and the sharp, worldly drum works of James Briguglio.
+With a likeliness to the Cat Empire, the Wailers & Ray Lamontagne, music enthusiasts revel in Alec Randles' deft fingerstyle guitar ability, Henry Overton's bass solos and the sharp, worldly drum works of James Briguglio.